-- Change out your dish sponge at least every month
+- Change out your dish sponge at least once a month.

-Areas of your home that connect interior to exterior are also big targets for mold.
-These areas can include windows, decks, siding, doorways and other spaces within your home.
-Both direct exposure to rain and the elements, as well as condensation that builds up within windows and other entryways can foster mold growth.
+Areas of your home that connect the interior to the exterior are also big targets for mold.
+These areas can include windows, decks, siding, doorways, and other spaces within your home.
+Both direct exposure to rain and elements and condensation that builds up within windows and other entryways can foster mold growth.

-Exterior Areas in your home that are often subject to mold growth:
+Exterior areas in your home that are often subject to mold growth include:

 - Siding: Your home’s siding can be susceptible to mold growth, especially in the Pacific Northwest.
-Mold can be found on the face of your home’s siding, and often in the cracks and on the edges of your exterior siding.
+You can find mold on the face of your home’s siding, and often in the cracks and on the edges of your exterior siding.

 - Decks: Decks, both covered and uncovered, are also targets for mold in wet climates.
 Regularly cleaning and sweeping decks can help reduce their susceptibility to mold growth.

-How to prevent mold from exterior areas of your home
+To prevent mold growth in the exterior areas of your home, do the following:

-- Check your gutters for leaks and insure they’re draining away from your home, and tending to any leaks or weak points ASAP
+- Check your gutters for leaks and ensure that they’re draining away from your home.
+Tend to any leaks or weak points as soon as possible.

-- Do frequent inspections to insure the problem does not get out of hand
+- Do frequent inspections to ensure that the problem does not get out of hand.

 Mold in Your Basement

-Where there is water, mold can grow.
-Mold thrives in wet, dank areas, which is why it can often be found in lesser traveled areas within your home.
-Your basement is one of these areas, especially in wet climates like the Pacific Northwest where air circulation may be poor and damp air is prevalent.
+Like we said before, mold can grow wherever water exists.
+Mold thrives in wet, dank areas, which is why people often find it in lesser traveled areas within their homes.
+Your basement is one of these areas, especially in wet climates like the Pacific Northwest, where air circulation may be poor and damp air is prevalent.

-- Sump Pump Failure: A Sump Pump is a device that removes water that has built up in a sump basin, which is a device that helps to control exterior water run off.
+- Sump pump failure: A sump pump is a device that removes water that has built up in a sump basin, which helps to control exterior water runoff.
 If this system fails or breaks, it can cause water damage and create a pace for mold to grow.

-- Flooding: When heavy rains hit, it can be difficult to protect your entire home from water exposure and floods.
+- Flooding: When heavy rains hit, protecting your entire home from water exposure and floods can be difficult.
 If this water is not adequately removed from your home and carpets, mold can grow.

 - Leaks: Floods don’t go unnoticed.
-Leaks, however, can cause a big accumulation of water overtime, and you might not always know that there is a problem until it escalates.
+Leaks, however, can cause a big accumulation of water over time, and you might not even notice the problem until it escalates.

-- Water heater failure: If your water heater lives in your basement, this can be another place where water leaks and mold can grow.
+- Water heater failure: If your water heater lives in your basement, this can be another place where water leaks and causes mold to grow.

 - Poor ventilation: If your basement is free of leaks but is still attracting mold, poor ventilation might be the culprit.
 Condensation can build up in your basement, causing a wet climate that fosters mold growth.